DataDog/dd-trace-dotnet/docs/development/IbmMq.md

 # IBM MQ integration

-This integration doesn't include any unit tests or a test application and provided as is.
+This integration doesn't include any unit tests or a test application and provided as is for licensing reasons.
 This documentation includes some tips on how to create / run a simple test application.

 Note: you can also refer to the original IBM